Description

 Various deer species and mouflons cross the visitor paths in accessible enclosures, chamois and ibex climb steep rock faces, wild boar wallow in the mud and rummage for acorns.

-Not only can you hear wolves howling here, but you can also look over the shoulders of the researchers at the Wolf Science Center and visit the wolves as part of the varied guided tour program.
-You will also learn what these intelligent animals are capable of.
+Not only can you hear wolves howling here, but you can also look over the shoulders of the Wolf Science Center's research team and visit the wolves as part of the varied guided tour program.
 Details: www.wolfscience.at

 The imposing Ernstbrunn Castle towers above the wildlife park and its picturesque park, a 60-hectare landscaped garden, invites you to take a stroll.